sampson-chen/sack/README.md

 ## How to Use:

-You can use sack in exactly the same way you currently use ack!
+You can use sag / sack in exactly the same way you currently use ag / ack!
 Woot!

 For why sack is faster (and more fun!) to use, read on about its main / side features...

 ## Main Feature 1 - Shortcuts:

-sack prefixes shortcut tags to ack's search results:
+sag / sack prefixes shortcut tags to ag / ack's search results:

     user@linux:~/src$ sack thumbnail